taylor-edwards/fernroath.com/_portfolio/elendy-dress-aperal-project.md

 ---

 Semiotic and season focused project.
 I chose to make a “trendy” and “elegant dressed that could be worn in Summer/Fall.
 The dress is made to wear from the remnants of a dress bra that can be adjusted for comfort.
 The shapeless matched with the neckline allow for a graceful and flattering dress.
-Made with all recycled material and hand sewed.
+Made with all recycled material and hand sewn.